abdallahsaber065/openapi-tester-frontend/README.md

-# Blog API Tester
+# OpenAPI Tester

-A clean, user-friendly frontend application for testing the Blog API endpoints dynamically.
-This tool automatically loads your API specification from the OpenAPI JSON endpoint and provides an intuitive interface for testing all endpoints.
+A clean, user-friendly frontend application for testing any OpenAPI-compliant API dynamically.
+This tool loads your API specification from OpenAPI JSON files or URLs and provides an intuitive interface for testing all endpoints without needing external tools like Postman.

 ## Features

+- **Multiple Input Methods**: Load OpenAPI specs from URLs, file uploads, or direct JSON input
-- **Dynamic API Loading**: Automatically fetches and parses your OpenAPI specification
+- **Dynamic API Loading**: Automatically fetches and parses any OpenAPI 3.0+ specification
-- **Organized Sidebar**: Collapsible sections grouped by API tags
+- **Organized Sidebar**: Collapsible sections grouped by API tags, ordered as in your spec
 - **Interactive Testing**: Easy-to-use forms for testing endpoints with different parameters
-- **Authentication Support**: Built-in JWT token management
+- **Comprehensive Authentication**: Support for all OpenAPI security schemes:
+  - **API Key**: Header, query parameter, or cookie-based authentication
+  - **HTTP Authentication**: Basic, Bearer (JWT), and Digest authentication
+  - **OAuth 2.0**: All flows (Authorization Code, Implicit, Password, Client Credentials)
+  - **OpenID Connect**: Full OIDC support with discovery
+- **Smart Authentication UI**: Authorize button with modal for configuring all auth methods
+- **Request & Response History**: Each endpoint remembers its last 10 requests and responses
+- **Request Reuse**: Click to reuse any previous request from history
-- **Request & Response Display**: Clean JSON formatting with syntax highlighting
+- **Real-time Response Display**: Clean JSON formatting with syntax highlighting for body and headers
-- **Real-time Updates**: Automatically refreshes API spec when your backend changes
+- **Per-Endpoint Persistence**: Each endpoint maintains its own request/response history
+- **Local Data Storage**: All user data (auth tokens, history) stored locally in browser
+- **Auto-Detection**: Automatically extracts API base URL from OpenAPI specifications
 - **Responsive Design**: Modern, clean UI that works on different screen sizes

 ## Quick Start